Goppen/FA-Getting-and-Cleaning-Data/README.md

 # FA-Getting-and-Cleaning-Data

-This repo consists of two files
+This repo consists of two files:

-run_analysis.R: Contains an R script to perform the analysis on the data set.
+1) run_analysis.R: Contains an R script to perform the analysis on the data set.

-CodeBook.md: A text file that describes the variables, data transformation and the logic behind each step.
+2) CodeBook.md: A text file that describes the variables, data transformation and the logic behind each step.